sirthias/spliff/README.md

 Why "spliff"?
 -------------

-The name _spliff_ is a [portmanteau] of the words "split" and "difference" alluding to the core principle of Myers algorithm, which divides the problem of finding a suitable diff into two parts, that are then solved separately and recursively.
+The name _spliff_ is a [portmanteau] of the words "split" and "difference" alluding to the core principle of Myers' algorithm, which divides the problem of finding a suitable diff into two parts, that are then solved separately and recursively.